 Secure Access to Azure and Office 365

 Documents and information stored in cloud applications such as Office 365, Google Docs and SalesForce are available from any browser in the world yet they contain confidential company information.
 Knowing who is accessing the information from both inside and outside the network is critical.
 Cloud protection should go beyond just the data, it should protect the infrastructure too.
 This includes Azure administrator access, Mobile device management, Outlook and Email client connectivity.
-If you would like to learn more about Office 365 and how SharePoint could help you business, you might want to check out somewhere similar to https://www.cognillo.com/ for more information.
+If you would like to learn more about office 365 reporting and how SharePoint could help you business, you might want to check out somewhere similar to https://www.cognillo.com/ for more information.

 In this scenario, relying on a password-based only authentication strategy is highly risky.
 Multi-factor authentication is widely considered to be the best alternative to a simple password-based security when authenticating against browser-based and cloud-connected applications.
 Both Azure and Office 365 do include some basic 2FA functionality however they are lacking key protection features compared to Authlogics.